johnlinvc/helm-oci/README.md

 - Get user/password from docker password storage.
 - Support registiry that don't require login
 - Delete the temp files, also delete them with EXIT signal
+- Option to limit the repo in registry, instead of fetching all repos.